samuraifrenchienft/samurai-frenchie-ecosystem/ROADMAP.md

    - Monitor $CHIE’S and boost DEX visibility
    - Community wins & highlights
    - **Trade Duel** app launch
    - Expansion of the Base Empire

+---

+_Licensed under the MIT License.
+See the `LICENSE` file in this repository for details._